apache/gravitino/docs/gravitino-use-iceberg.md

 * `columns`: The columns of the Iceberg table.
 * `partitions`: Optional, the partitions of the Iceberg table, above example is a partitioned table with `dt` column.
 * `sortOrders`: Optional, equivalent to the `SORTED BY` clause in Iceberg DDL, above example table data is sorted in increasing order of `age` in each bucket.
 * `properties`: The properties of the Iceberg table.
-More properties information see the following table properties table.
+For more property information see the following properties table.
 Other properties will be passed down to the underlying Iceberg table parameters.

-Iceberg doesn't support distribution. if you want bucket use partitions instead.
+Iceberg lacks distribution support.
+For buckets, consider using partitions instead.

 ### table properties
-The following fields are reserved by Gravitino and cannot be passed in properties.
+Gravitino reserves the following fields and they cannot be passed in properties.

 | Configuration item                                                            | Description                                                                                                                                                                                |
 |-------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|